nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     <img src="images/EditCommandActivityDiagram.svg" width="900" />
 </p>

+#### Why is it implemented this way

+The `EditXYZCommand` is an improved version of the original AB3 `EditCommand` by implementing into a abstract class -`EditItemCommand`.
+This reduces repeated lines of code and improves ease of implementation for future commands that require editing an item in a list.

 ### FindXYZCommand

 The `find` command finds objects `XYZ` from the internal `XYZList`, which stores all the `XYZ` objects, that matches the provided keywords.